 Instructions

-- Peel the onions and chop them finely.
+- Peel 3 medium onions and chop them finely.
 Place a heavy-bottomed saucepan on the stove on medium heat.
-Heat the fat in it, carefully throw in the onions, and let them turn translucent.
+Heat 2 Tablespoons frying fat in it.
+Carefully throw in the onions, and let them turn translucent.
 It takes about five minutes.
-Do not forget to stir.
+Stir frequently.

 - Reduce the temperature a little.
-Add the flour, sweet paprika, and caraway seeds to the onions.
+Add 1/3 cup all-purpose flour, 1 Tablespoon sweet paprika powder, and 1/2 teaspoon crushed caraway seeds to the onions.
 Sauté for about half a minute to a minute, keep stirring.

-- Start adding the chicken stock in batches and gradually whisk to prevent lumps from forming.
+- Start adding the 5 cups vegetable broth in batches and gradually whisk to prevent lumps from forming.
 Bring to a boil.

-- Meanwhile, prepare the Sauerkraut and potatoes.
-Drain the Sauerkraut, but keep some brine aside for possible soup acidification later.
+- Meanwhile, prepare the sauerkraut and potatoes.
+Drain 14 ounces sauerkraut, but keep some brine aside for possible soup acidification later.
 Do not rinse the kraut—if it has long fibers, cut it into smaller pieces.
-Peel and cut the potatoes into small cubes about ½ inch in size.
+Peel and cut 4 medium potatoes into small cubes about ½ inch in size.

-- Put the Sauerkraut and potatoes in the soup.
-Add the bay leaves.
-Turn down the heat, cover the pot and let it bubble for about 20 minutes.
+- Put the sauerkraut and potatoes in the soup.
+Add 2 bay leaves.
+Turn down the heat, cover the pot, and let it bubble for about 20 minutes.

-- Season with salt, pepper, and sugar.
-If the soup is not acidic enough, add the brine you reserved from the Sauerkraut at the beginning of cooking.
+- Season with 1/2 Tablespoon salt, 1/4 teaspoon ground black pepper, and 1/4 cup granulated sugar.
+If the soup is not acidic enough, add the brine you reserved from the sauerkraut at the beginning of cooking.

-- Cut the sausage into rounds and pan-fry them in a teaspoon of lard.
+- Cut 7 ounces sausage into round pieces and pan-fry them in a teaspoon of lard.
 Throw fried sausage into the soup and stir.

 Notes